-The link between iron deficiency and hearing loss
+The link between iron deficiency anemia and hearing loss

 In the inner ear, oxygen is necessary for the health of sensory hair cells involved in translating sound into electrical impulses.
 A lack of oxygen can damage these sensory hair cells or cause them to die, affecting the manner in which they are able to perform the translation and transmit the impulses to the brain for interpretation.

 Who gets iron-deficiency anemia?